heysunil/docs/content/version/cumulus-linux-31/Layer-1-and-Layer-2-Features/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode-for-Large-scale-Layer-2-Environments.md

         address 192.168.10.1/30
         broadcast 192.168.10.3

-## Converting a Traditional Bridge to VLAN-aware or Vice Versa</span>
+## Converting a Traditional Bridge to VLAN-aware or Vice Versa

 You cannot automatically convert a traditional bridge to/from a VLAN-aware bridge simply by changing the configuration in the